-A.8 Aggregate and local effects of containerization: robustness
+B.8 Aggregate and local effects of containerization: robustness

-In Table A.15, we examine the sensitivity of the model-implied aggregate and local effects of containerization to different values of the containerization shock and some alternative modeling choices.
-We focus on the sensitivity of our five headline findings: the aggregate welfare gains from containerization; the aggregate resource costs; the aggregate specialization gains; the local population effects of shipping; and the reallocation of shipping toward low-rent cities.
-Row (1) of Table A.15 repeats these five results in our baseline model calibration, while rows (2) to (11) report them for each of our ten robustness exercises.
+In Table D.14, we examine the sensitivity of the model-implied aggregate and local effects of containerization to different values of the containerization shock and some alternative modeling choices.
+We focus on the sensitivity of our six headline findings: the aggregate welfare gains from containerization; the aggregate resource costs; the aggregate specialization gains; the effect of depth on shipping (Stylized Fact 1); the reallocation of shipping toward less land-scarce cities (Stylized Fact 2); and the local population effects of shipping (Stylized Fact 3).
+Row (1) of Table D.14 repeats these results in our baseline model calibration, while rows (2) to (14) report them for each of our thirteen robustness exercises.